Introduction To R.I.S.E.

-At the core of the RISE principles are those biblical doctrines, which duly recognize a Sovereign God as the Creator and Sustainer of all life.
-They recognize that, out of chaos, God brought forth order; and that He declared the work of His creation “good”.
-They recognize that man is created in the image of God, and given authority to “rule and subdue” the earth, which is what gives man purpose.
+At the core of the R.I.S.E. principles are those biblical doctrines, which duly recognize a Sovereign God as the Creator and Sustainer of all life.
+They acknowledge that, out of chaos, God brought forth order; and that He declared the work of His creation “good.”
+They recognize that man was created in the image of God, and given authority to “rule and subdue” the earth, which is what gives mankind purpose.
 It is also what makes each human being a “unique” creation with God-given potential.

-The RISE principles acknowledge that God is the originator of “the law” from the prohibition in the Garden of Eden, to the giving of the Ten Commandments to Moses on Mt.
-Sinai.
-They recognize that since the fall of man, humans have been in rebellion against God; and that mankind in his fallen state must be redeemed.
-Additionally, the RISE principles acknowledge that God has provided redemption for all mankind through the death, burial and resurrection of His son Christ Jesus.
-And that to everyone “who believes” in the Son of God, there is His promise of the indwelling Holy Spirit who writes upon the heart a moral law, which is also reflected in the Scriptures.
-This “new” law allows for people to govern themselves, and to live in peace with God, and one another as members of a new political reality known as “the Kingdom of God.”
+Additionally, the R.I.S.E. principles acknowledge that God has provided redemption for all mankind through the advent, death, and resurrection of His son Christ Jesus.
+And, a promise that to everyone “who believes” in the Son of God, the indwelling of the Holy Spirit who writes upon the heart a moral law, which is testified to in Scripture.
+This “new” law allows people to govern themselves, and to live in peace with God and one another as members of a new political reality known as “the Kingdom of God.”

-It is from this foundation that our founding Fathers wrote and established the Constitution of the United States of America.
-They wrote of “unalienable rights,” which come from our Creator and not from men; and an equality of all mankind before God as they battled to over-throw the tyranny of foreign government.
-Furthermore, it is this same worldview with, which many of the heroes of our past, such as Frederick Douglass and Booker T. Washington, fervently fought to maintain the principles and values of freedom and economic empowerment—principles we, today, must continue to fight for in our modern society.
+It is from this foundation that our Founding Fathers wrote the Declaration of Independence and established the Constitution of the United States of America.
+In it, they wrote of “unalienable rights,” which come from our Creator (and not from men); along with the conviction of equality of all mankind before God, as they battled to overthrow the tyranny of foreign rule.
+Furthermore, it is this same worldview with which many of the heroes of our past, such as Frederick Douglass and Booker T. Washington, fervently fought to maintain the principles and values of freedom and economic empowerment—principles we, today, continue to fight for in our modern society.